Gordon Cormier

-Gordon Kyle Diez Cormier (born October 9, 2009) is a Canadian actor.
-He played Joe in The Stand (2020) and will portray Aang in the upcoming Netflix live-action Avatar: The Last Airbender series.
+Gordon Cormier (born October 8, 2009) is a Canadian actor.
+He played Joe in The Stand (2020) and portrayed Aang in the Netflix live-action Avatar: The Last Airbender series.

-Life and career

-Cormier is of European and Filipino descent.
-He grew up in Vancouver, British Columbia and became interested in acting.
-His parents are Gordon Cormier Senior and Genalyn Cormier.
+Early life

+Cormier was born and grew up in Vancouver.
+His mother is of Filipino descent from Santa Rosa, Laguna in the Philippines.

+Career

+Cormier became interested in acting while young.
 He has starred in a Canadian cartoon series.
 His debut role was in Get Shorty (2017), where he played Guatemalan Urchin.
 He also appeared in Lost in Space (2018).

-His role in The Stand (2020) as Joe, a young boy who becomes the ward of Nadine Cross, brought him to mainstream attention.
+His role in The Stand (2020) as Joe, a young boy who becomes the ward of Nadine Cross, brought him mainstream attention.

 In August 2021, he was cast as the titular character Aang in Avatar: The Last Airbender, a Netflix live-action remake of the animated series of the same name.